 If I Outlive the Loan, Can I Lose My Home?

 This is definitely one of the most frequently asked questions when it comes to reverse mortgage loans.
 There are two key elements to this answer: (1) The lender cannot take the home as long as one of the borrowers continues to live there as their primary residence and keeps the taxes and insurance up to date.
 (2) You will not pay more than the value of the home.
 The lender has no power to force you from the home and cannot make you sell – unless there are specific terms in the loan agreement that you do not hold to.

 Can I Leave the Property to Heirs?

-When the home is no longer used as your residence, the amount of the reverse mortgage loan must be repaid.
+When the home is no longer used as your residence, the amount of the HECM reverse mortgage loan must be repaid.
 However, you (or your heirs) are not forced to sell the home, and you (or your heirs) can use other funds to repay the loan if they are available.
-If you choose, the lender can take the title of the loan as repayment.
+If you choose, the lender can take the title of the home as reverse mortgage repayment.
 The amount due cannot exceed the value of the home, and no other assets will be affected.

 How Much Can I Receive from a Reverse Mortgage?

 How Does the Lender Get the Money to Me?

 When it comes to actually getting the funds, there are several options.

 - You can receive a partial or full lump sum